CorrelAidxNL/CorrelAidxNL.github.io/README.md

 ### How It Works

+For a more in-depth discussion on how the website works under the hood, see the dedicated [framework](./documentation/framework.md) document.

 Our website is hosted with [GitHub Pages](https://pages.github.com/).
 It allows us to host a website for free for our [GitHub organisation](https://github.com/CorrelAidxNL).
 A special [.io repo](https://github.com/CorrelAidxNL/CorrelAidxNL.github.io) is made.